Skip to main content

 OUTSTANDING CORPORATION (more than 50 employees)

-Sponsored by Mail-O-Matic, this award recognizes a corporation or its corporate foundation that has demonstrated outstanding commitment through financial support and the encouragement and motivation of others to take leadership roles toward philanthropy and community involvement.
+This award recognizes a corporation or its corporate foundation that has demonstrated outstanding commitment through financial support and the encouragement and motivation of others to take leadership roles toward philanthropy and community involvement.

 Nominations should address the following questions: